I Am My Own Messiah

 Unknown (freesound.org)

-18 Hours in 18 Weeks deals with the translation and communication of experience most directly.
-Because of my illness, I'm only able to visit with people in person (or on the phone) an average of about an hour a week -- anything more is too taxing.
+18 Hours in 18 Weeks deals with the translation of experience most directly.
+I'm only able to interact with people an average of about an hour a week, anything more is too taxing.
 Usually this is with my family.
 I live alone and my mother, sometimes accompanied by my father or nieces, visits once a week to deliver groceries and attend to things I need.
 18 Hours in 18 Weeks recreates those visits.
-It is an hour and 25 minutes in length but more than an hour and 24 seconds of it is silence; the silence corresponds to the 3006 hours I spend every 18 weeks without direct human contact.
+It is an hour and 25 minutes in length but more than an hour and 24 minutes is silence.
+This silence corresponds to the roughly 3006 hours I spend every 18 weeks without human interaction.
 The other 30 seconds is the only time the silence is broken.
-That 30 seconds is audio, downloaded as a wav file from freesound.org, of young girls having an animated conversation.
-The audio of the girls is broken up into 18 sections and interspersed somewhat regularly throughout the 85 minutes of silence.
-It corresponds to the 18 hours of direct human contact I get every 18 weeks.
+That 30 seconds is audio, downloaded as a wav file from freesound.org, of girls having an animated conversation.
+It corresponds to the roughly 18 hours of contact I get every 18 weeks.
+The girls' audio is broken up into 18 sections and interspersed somewhat regularly throughout the silence to approximate the rhythm of the weekly visits I receive.

 I've tried to find the audio of the girls' conversation again at freesound.org but have been unable to do so as of fall 2011; thus the uploader's username is not credited.
 The file may have been removed from the website.